STOKES-DOT/code_ml_dft/README.md

 ## Key Functions

-* Transfroming smiles into .xyz and calculating descirptors for XC functionals optimization
+* Transforming SMILES into .xyz and calculating descriptors for XC functionals optimization
-* Mechine Learning Model for XC functionals optimization when calculating the charge-transfer excited or local excited state of singe molecular systems in TDDFT
+* Machine Learning Model for XC functionals optimization when calculating the charge-transfer excited or local excited state of singe molecular systems in TDDFT
-* Scripts for batch generation of Gaussian tasks before and after optimization
+* Scripts for batch generation of Gaussian tasks before and after optimization of XC functionals

 ## How To Use